openvinotoolkit/openvino/get-started-linux.md

 ## Prepare a Model for Sample Inference

-This section describes how to get the pre-trained model for sample inference and to prepare the model's optimized Intermediate Representation that Inference Engine uses.
+This section describes how to get a pre-trained model for sample inference and how to prepare the optimized Intermediate Representation (IR) that Inference Inference Engine uses.

 ### Download a Trained Model

-To run the Image Classification Sample you'll need a pre-trained model to run the inference on.
-This guide will use the public SqueezeNet 1.1 Caffe\* model.
+To run the Image Classification Sample, you need a pre-trained model to run the inference on.
+This guide uses the public SqueezeNet 1.1 Caffe\* model.
 You can find and download this model manually or use the OpenVINO™ [Model Downloader].